-1. Discuss your retention rate based on your number of NRS and non-NRS participants.
-Make sure to include the discussion of reasons for trend.
+1. Discuss your retention rate and its changes compared to PY 2022-2023 based on your data for NRS and non-NRS participants.
+Make sure to include the discussion of reasons for the trend.

-Because of the way SIPI's registration and enrollment is handle, we do not have Non-NRS participants.
-Students in this category that have less than 12 hours instruction mostly registered for classes (an intake was created), but then changed their mind and did not attend were recorded as prospective or left in the middle of the orientation/on boarding period.
-Students register for at least 12 hours of weekly class and thus the only way to have less than this is if they didn't attend at all.
+Because of the way SIPI's registration and enrollment is handled, we do not have Non-NRS participants.
+Students in this category that are recorded in LACES, having less than 12 hours instruction, mostly registered for classes (an intake was created), but then changed their mind and did not attend, were recorded as prospective and left in the middle of the orientation/on boarding period.
+Students register for at least 12 hours of weekly class and thus the only way to have less than 12 hours is if they didn't attend at all.

 The retention (when defined as staying at SIPI until they either completed their HSE or matriculated into a degree program) rate of our NRS students has generally been around 75% in any single trimester in the past.
 Students leave SIPI for many reasons both voluntary (wasn't what they wanted, they were unmotivated, attending class interfered with work or family responsibilities) and involuntary (student may be academically failing or they may have violated a social behavioral contract and been expelled).
-Both of these we affected by the pandemic though in some cases these decreased during the pandemic.
+Both were affected by the pandemic though in some cases these decreased during the pandemic.

-For example, in the past decade about 10% of HSE students left when they had violated behavior contract in the residence hall, but since there was no students in the dorms this number decreased.
-In the past year residence hall accommodations have been very limited and social distancing protocols resulted in no students leaving because of this issue.
-A further regular cause of students leaving were jobs that would not accommodate a student's class schedule, however both during and since the pandemic SIPI is offering several attendance options that reduce this factor in student stop outs.
+For example, in the past decade, about 10% of HSE students left when they had violated behavior contract in the residence hall, but since there was no students in the dorms this number decreased.
+In the past two years residence hall accommodations have been very limited (due to the dorm renovations) and social distancing protocols have resulted in no HSE students leaving because of this issue.
+Last year, one ABE student per trimester was removed for social-behavior violations, but this is still a minimal retention issue.
+A further regular cause of students leaving were jobs that would not accommodate a student's class schedule, however both during and since the pandemic, SIPI is offering several attendance options that reduce this factor in student stop outs.
+There were a couple students each trimester who either found that their employers would not accommodate even the most relaxed attendance requirements of HyFlex classes or because the student found the work-study load too difficult to maintain.
+There were a few students who left the SIPI residence hall because of family emergencies but this and all other issues still resulted in less than 10% attrition during the past year.

-We began a new protocol of recording student's transition from HSE/ABE into a post-secondary degree program just in the past year so it is difficult to examine this year's data as a trend but in the past FY just short of 50% of our students completed this transition and since this data includes students who have only completed a single trimester and are not academically ready to matriculate, plus students from the spring of 2023 who will only begin their post-secondary education in the upcoming year this percentage could be considered a minimum and retention until successful completion may be greater than 60%.
-The HSE program has only lost a single student in the past year as SIPI has dynamically created new options to work with students whose situations have changed from when they began.
-Every student who completed their HSE diploma has continued at SIPI except a single student who matriculated into a two year program in South Dakota.
+We began a new protocol of recording student's transition from HSE/ABE into a post-secondary degree program in 2022, so it is difficult to examine that year's data as a trend, but in 2023, just short of 50% of our students completed this transition.
+This percentage was similar in 2024, but since this data includes students who have only completed a single trimester and are not academically ready to matriculate, plus students from the spring of 2024 who begin their post-secondary education in the upcoming year, this percentage could be considered a minimum.
+Therefore, retention until successful completion may be greater than 60%.
+The HSE program has only two students in the past year leave the program as

+SIPI has dynamically created new options to work with students whose situations have changed from when they began.
+Both left because of work and family obligations and were participating virtually which it is felt does not create quite to social participation glue that helps student stay during difficult life changes.